configwise/configwise-sdk-ios/README.md

                                                        //         This feature will get stable in further ConfigWoseSDK releases.
     ])

-In SwiftUI based projects, we recommend to initialize ConfigWiseSDK in the constructor `environmentObject`.
+In SwiftUI based projects, we recommend to initialize ConfigWiseSDK in the constructor of class what you inject as `environmentObject` then.
 See [AppEnvironment.init()](examples/ios-example/ios-example/AppEnvironment.swift):

     var mode: SdkVariant {